 - Each chromosome becomes attached to the two spindle fibers by the centromere.
 Whereas each centromere is joined to the opposite poles.

-- The sister chromatids not yet separated as centromere not divided.
+- The sister chromatids are not yet separated as the centromere is not divided.

 - Centromeres of chromosomes get divided and then each chromatid becomes a chromosome.

 - Contraction of spindle fibers takes place, which pulls the centromeres to the opposite poles.